elalienx/3rs-of-software-architecture/README.md

 This improved code now exhibits the following features:

-- It is consistently formatted using the automatic formatter Prettier.
+1. It is consistently formatted using the automatic formatter Prettier.
-- Names are much more descriptive.
+1. Names are much more descriptive.
-- Comments are no longer needed because good naming serves to clarify the meaning of the code.
+1. Comments are no longer needed because good naming serves to clarify the meaning of the code.
 Comments are needed when business logic is complex and when documentation is required.

 ---

 ## 2. Reusability

+### About

 Reusability is the sole reason you are able to read this code, communicate with strangers online, and even program at all.
 Reusability allows us to express new ideas with little pieces of the past.

 That is why reusability is such an essential concept that should guide your software architecture.
 We commonly think of reusability in terms of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (Don't Repeat Yourself).
 That is one aspect of it -- don't have duplicate code if you can abstract it properly.
 Reusability goes beyond that though.
 It's about making clean, simple API's that make your fellow progammer say, _"Yep, I know exactly what that does!"_ Reusability makes your code a delight to work with, and it means you can ship features faster.

+### In practice

 We will look at our previous example and expand upon it by adding a currency converter to handle our inventory's pricing in multiple countries: